I wrote The Ultimate Guide to Fibromyalgia Disability Benefits for people who need to win or keep disability benefits for fibromyalgia.

 When considering your claim, the disability benefits providers will look to see if you received appropriate treatment.
 Not getting appropriate treatment is one of the most common reasons for denial.

 This requirement covers all other conditions as well.
 If you also have a mood disorder or depression, for example, you must get the right treatment for each condition.
 This can include medications, consultations with psychiatrists, or treatments from psychologists.
 Multidisciplinary pain clinics now count as appropriate treatment centers.

 Not getting proper treatment can happen for two reasons: either your doctor didn’t follow accepted standards for treatment, or you didn’t accept treatment.
 Even if you and your doctor believe that alternative methods may work better, you have to try the standard treatments to qualify for disability benefits.
 Otherwise, you leave the door open for someone to say that you could work if you had the right treatment.

 Serious medications make a serious medical condition more believable.
 So, you must try all the recommended medications even if you fear the side effects.

 If you have bad reactions to your medications, your medical records must report that in detail.
 And, if your doctor recommended against a medication, you need to have it documented that the side effects were worse than the condition.
 Again, you run the risk of denial if you stray from standard treatments without a good reason.

 With an invisible illness like fibromyalgia, disability benefits providers place great emphasis on how hard you tried to stay at work.

-“You didn’t try” is the most common theme for a denial of benefits and is very difficult to beat.
+“You didn’t try” is the most common reason for a denial.
+It's a difficult one to beat.

 You need to give evidence to show how hard you tried to stay at work.
 This evidence can include: